BIGJRA/BIGJRA.github.io/rejuv.md

 Sasha and talk to her again.

 Go to Emerald Building Lobby and talk to the red-haired person.
-Return to Sasha… again, and follow her into a building in Oceana Pier.
+Return to Sasha... again, and follow her into a building in Oceana Pier.
 Defeat a trainer with a Lv.
 19 Lopunny!

 Claim your reward at the help center: $550. (+1 Karma)